-On entry to Nursery and Reception, a baseline assessment will be carried out on each child against the Development Matters age bands and recorded on Target Tracker.
+On entry to Reception, the statutory baseline assessment will be carried out on each child.

 Ongoing assessment is an essential part of the learning and development of children in the EYFS.
 It involves practitioners observing children to understand their level of achievement, interests and learning styles, and to then shape learning experiences for each child reflecting those observations.